Skip to main content

 • Initializes the necessary modules

-• Starts the simulation
+• Starts the simulation using the overallSimulation function

 The simplest file to launch a simulation looks like this (TIPTOP-EXAMPLE.py, available in the examples/ folder of our GitHub repository):